Agent Skills

 Step 2.
 Get testnet funds

-- Conto Privy wallets: dashboard Wallets > your wallet > Faucet.
+- Conto managed wallets: dashboard Wallets > your wallet > Faucet.

 - Tempo faucet:

-faucet.tempo.network. - Sponge MCP wallets: ask your agent for the balance and swap or bridge if needed.
+faucet.tempo.network. - External wallets: use your wallet provider’s funding, swap, or bridge flow if needed.

 pathUSD to cover the test payment plus a small amount for fees.